TheDataStation/ver/ddprofiler/README.md

 the data from each source.
 All data summaries will be created and stored in elasticsearch.
 Only make sure to edit the YAML file appropriately each time.

+### Test datasets

+We include a (growing) list of links to datasets you can download to test the ddprofiler.
+You can find the list in the test_data/ directory, from the root folder.

 ## Outputting profiles as JSON files

 If you run the software like this: